When Is a Tooth Extraction Necessary Irvine, CA

 Although it is best to preserve a natural tooth, there are times when a tooth extraction is necessary.
 An extraction may be the best option to maintain oral health due to trauma, disease, or crowding.
 Tooth extraction involves the complete removal of one or more teeth from the jaw bone.

-Tooth extraction is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Tooth extraction is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Our team can extract teeth gently and safely to preserve your oral health.
 Call us at (949) 258-9682 to learn more about our services or schedule an appointment.

 A Normal Procedure